clicon/clixon-docs/client.rst

 **********

 .. note::
    This section is not complete and outdated.
-A new Client API is developed as part of the (:ref:`Clixon controller <clixon_controller>`)
+A new Client API is developed as part of the `Clixon controller <https://clixon-controller-docs.readthedocs.io>`_.

 Clixon's client API provides a way to communicate with the built-in XML datastore.
 This can be used to fetch or manipulate configurations